What is MCB?

 This type of MCB trips between 2 to 3 times full load current.

-These type of MCBs are highly sensitive to short circuit and are used for protection of highly sensitive devices such as semiconductor devices.
+These type of MCBs are highly sensitive to short circuit and are used for the protection of highly sensitive devices such as semiconductor devices.

-Function: protection and control of the electronic circuits against weak and long duration overloads and short-circuits.
+Functions of Type Z MCB are protection and control of the electronic circuits against weak and long duration overloads and short-circuits.

 Applications: Commercial and industrial uses.